In Too Deep (1999 film): Plot

-Cole starts to see Gittens becoming unhinged and his sporadic violence in the community, going as far as torturing, sodomy, dismembering then later killing his second in command for making a pass at his baby's mother.
+Cole starts to see Gittens becoming unhinged and his sporadic violence in the community, going as far as torturing, sodomizing, dismembering then later killing his second in command for making a pass at his baby's mother.
 The ruthlessness starts to get to Cole, as he dives deeper into his J. Reid cover.

 D'Ambrosio wants to pull Cole out of undercover again, as he sees his officer becoming unhinged and becoming J. Reid.
 Connelly and Scott disagree, and they come up with a sting to bust Gittens meeting with his suppliers.
 A gunfight ensues when police arrive to arrest Gittens and the suppliers.
 Gittens advises his crew to lower their weapons and surrender.

 Cole shields Gittens from police and a standoff ensues between the officers and an unhinged Cole, struggling between his loyalties.
 Realizing he is losing himself, Det.
 Angela Wilson talks him down and reminds him that he is Jeffrey Cole, not J. Reid, and to lower his weapon.

 As Gittens is being read his Miranda rights, Scott requests Cole to bring Gittens in.
 During trial, Cole testifies against Gittens and his organization.
 Cole puts in a good word for Breezy T., helping him reduce his sentence.
 Because of the evidence against him and Cole's testimony, Gittens is convicted and sentenced.
 Gittens and Cole share a final glance before Gittens is taken away.

 As Connelly and Scott hold a press conference for the conviction of Gittens, Cole and Myra are driving and listening to the press conference.
 Cole switches off the radio, while Myra reminds Cole that his undercover work was the sole reason Gittens is behind bars.
 The last scenes are shown where Cole is teaching new young officers about undercover work, and the importance to never lose their cover or get too deep.

+Production

-The film is based off a true story of Darryl "God"Whiting and Boston Housing Officer Jeff Coy.
-Officer Coy unfortunately died by suicide 3 years after the case.
+The film is based on a true story of Darryl "God" Whiting and Boston Housing Officer Jeff Coy.
+Coy died by suicide 3 years after the case.
 Whiting was found guilty and sentenced to life without the possibility of parole and 240 years to run concurrent.
+He later died in prison on August 1, 2026 at the age of 71.

+In Too Deep was filmed from November 2 to December 18, 1998.